This is a collection of more advanced topics.

 Hopefully you’ll agree with what I am saying.

-What did Jesus mean by the Great Commission and what is my role in that?
+What did Yeshua mean by the Great Commission and what is my role in that?

 What are the rules for Christian living?